At a glance

 Refresh the water every two or three days to keep the cilantro crisp and fresh, which helps extend its life for up to three weeks.

-When it comes to dried herbs like coriander seeds, it's best to keep them in a clean, airtight container free of moisture and store them in a cool, dark place to maintain shelf life.
+Dried coriander seeds are best kept in a clean, airtight container free of moisture and stored in a cool, dark place to maintain shelf life.

 How to use coriander

-Coriander seeds and cilantro leaves are versatile culinary ingredients that enhance various dishes.
+Coriander seeds and cilantro leaves are versatile culinary ingredients that enhance the flavor of various dishes.

-Whole coriander seeds can be used in pickling or brining solutions, adding a distinct taste to vegetables and meats.
+Whole coriander seeds are often used in pickling or brining solutions, adding a distinct taste to vegetables and meats.

 Ground coriander, with its warm and spicy notes, is perfect for enriching spice blends, curries, marinades, soups, and stews.